lavanyam2004/NUS-Data-Visualisation-Competition/README.md

-# NUS Data Decades Data Visualization Competition
+# NUS Data Decades Data Visualization Competition 2nd Runner-Up

 ## Overview

-This project was undertaken as part of the NUS Data Decades Data Visualization Competition, where our team was awarded **2nd Runner Up** for our innovative analysis and visualization of music trends from the 1980s.
+This project was undertaken as part of the NUS Data Decades Data Visualization Competition organised by NUS Data Science and Statistics Society, where our team was awarded **2nd Runner Up**, among over 40 other teams, for our innovative analysis and visualization of music trends from the 1980s.
 Working under a tight 2-hour deadline, we leveraged data-driven storytelling to uncover insights into the evolution of music over the decades.

 ## Project Objectives